Adams Conditioning and Likelihood Ratio Transfer Mediated Inference: Abstract

-The work in this paper will be quite sensitive to the precise shape of proposition spaces and probability functions on proposition spaces.
-Rather than working out these matters by way of preparation to the sequel of the paper, in full detail, I will limit this presentation to the mentioning of scattered aspects, while giving definitions by way of representative examples rather than in a more general notational setting.
+The work in this paper is sensitive to the precise shape of proposition spaces and probability functions on proposition spaces.
+Rather than working out these matters by way of preparation to the sequel of the paper, in full detail, I will limit this presentation to the mentioning of scattered aspects, while giving definitions by way of representative examples rather than in a more general notational form.

 The proposition space of an agent, say $A$, will be denoted with $S_A$.
 If it is known that the proposition space is generated by primitive propositions, say $H,L,M,N$, I will write $S_A=S_A(H,L,M,N)$, if there are only two generators one has e.g.\ $S_A(L,M)$ or $S_A(H,L)$.